chtwilfer/Arc-enabledWinServersDemoLab/README.md

     $adminUsername
 ```
 Now there is an new folder on C:\temp.
 In this folder there is a new "OnboardArc.ps1".
 With this script you are now able to onboard this VM to Azure Arc.

-Start this script with Powershell and admin rights.
+Two options in the end: First to reboot the VM an the "OnboardArc" Script will start automaticalley at the next logon, or you can start the script by yourself with Powershell and admin rights. :-)